ViLahte/docker-in-docker-jenkins/jenkins/README.md

 $ cat /var/jenkins_home/secrets/initialAdminPassword
 ```

-After that, install the suggested plugins.
+After that, proceed with the setup normally.